14 great events for your Madison-area weekend

 Whether you’re an athlete, quilter, nature lover or arts and history fan, we’ve got some top picks for your weekend:

 The Great Wisconsin Quilt Show runs Thursday through Sunday at the Alliant Energy Center, featuring workshops, vendors, speakers and more.
-Tickets are $10-18.
-Find a complete schedule for this annual Wisconsin Public Television event at quiltshow.com
+Tickets are $10 to $18.
+Find a complete schedule for this annual Wisconsin Public Television event at quiltshow.com.

 People are also reading…